taboca/node-version-control-tree/README.md

 * a) node index.js working-tree (will generate tree.json)
 * b) node treeview.js (set browser to localhost:3000 to see a JSON tree of the working-tree)
+* c) node object-index to create the index (make sure you have ./index directory clean)

 # Node-JS background projects